 Before having your surgery, you will be asked to indicate that you understand the nature of the surgical procedure to be performed and that you give your permission for the surgery.
 Most surgical procedures are not emergencies, so it is very important that you fully understand the process.
 This may appear to be a formality, but, in fact, this should be taken very seriously.

-Before your operation, discuss with your surgeon any questions or concerns that you have, such as:
+Before your surgery, frankly discuss with your surgeon any questions or concerns that you have, such as:

 - What are the indications for your surgery?
 Why is this surgery necessary?

 - What will be the likely results if you do not have the surgery?

 - What are the basic procedures involved in the surgery?